• Skip to primary navigation

 • Place the mushrooms onto the tray, drizzle them with olive oil, adjust salt and pepper and bake for 20 minutes.

-• Finally, add the cream and parsley and continue simmering until the mass has a paste-like consistency.
+• Next, add vegan cream and parsley and continue simmering until the mass has a paste-like consistency.
 Adjust salt and pepper and allow to cool briefly.

 • (Optional) Decorate the pastry as you want.
 I like to cut it diagonally with a sharp knife.